maazhasnainkhan/fall23-mcw-maazhasnainkhan/HW1-report.md

 *What happens when you replace `markCircle()` with `markSquare()`?*

+When we replace the `markCircle()` with `markSquare()` the plot chart using circle points was replaced with square points.

 *What happens when you replace `markCircle()` with `markPoint()`?*

 *What change do you need to make to swap the x and y axes on the scatterplot?*

+The following code should be used to swap the x and y on the scatterplot:

 *Insert the bar chart image here*